CtrlK

 Conciseness

 The skill is extremely verbose at ~350+ lines.
-It explains concepts Claude already knows (what QSAR is, what virtual screening is, what similarity searching is), includes a lengthy 'When to Use This Skill' section that's unnecessary, and repeats similar code patterns multiple times.
-The 'Core Concepts' section explains basic OOP hierarchy that could be shown by example alone.
-Many sections like 'Choosing the Right Featurizer' and 'Common Workflows' have significant overlap.
+It explains concepts Claude already knows (what QSAR is, what virtual screening is, what similarity searching is), includes a lengthy 'When to Use This Skill' section that's unnecessary, repeats similar code patterns multiple times (e.g., ECFP appears in at least 6 different code blocks), and the 'Choosing the Right Featurizer' section overlaps heavily with 'Common Workflows' and the reference table.
+Much of this could be condensed to 1/3 the length.

 1 / 3